clwang1998/Douzero_Resnet-1/README.md

 # Douzero_Resnet
-Douzero with ResNet and GPU support for Windows
+Douzero with ResNet and GPU support

 ResNet32: 4*8 DNN in Q-net